AmeyaMahankal/GMD/BlogPosts/BlogPost1_Roll_a_Ball.md

 ing adds more control and fun to the game, most importantly it adds more chaos We modified the player’s movement script to allow jumping using the space bar.

-To implement this, we started by introducint two variables. `isGrounded` which would tell us if the player is on the ground and `jumpForce` to control how powerful the jump is
+To implement this, we started by introducing two variables. `isGrounded` which would tell us if the player is on the ground and `jumpForce` to control how powerful the jump is

 `private bool isGrounded`